cn0047/stash/ed/c/aws/cloudformation.md

 CloudFormation
 -

-Allows to use simple text file to model and provision all the resources needed for application.
+CloudFormation - infrastructure as code (IaC) service that allows to use simple text file to model and provision and manage all the resources needed for application.

 ````
 Ref PubSubTopic # reference